Choosing A Breeder

 Further reading:

 It is highly unlikely that a DogsSA registered breeder will use websites such as Gumtree or Marketplace to advertise their litters.
 When purchasing your puppy in South Australia, it is our recommendation to never hand over money without meeting the breeder, puppy at its place of residence and its mother.
-A major red flag is being asked to meet in a public place such as a carpark.
+A major red flag is being asked to meet in a public place such as a carpark without the option to also view the premises and/or parent(s).
 As previously mentioned, the father may live elsewhere.
 If buying a puppy from interstate, please be cautious if extra money is asked to cover travel insurance or if the price seems exorbitant.
 Currently, most breeders sell puppies between $2,500-3,500 but there may be a slight variation to this price between some breeders/states.
 As all colours of Border Collie are permissible for Dogs Australia registration, colours are generally no longer rare so be aware of excessive prices, all puppies cost the same to raise regardless of colour.
 A reputable breeder will provide ongoing support and be your first point of contact with any issues, questions or in the sad occasion you need to rehome your dog, they will usually be willing to take the dog back and find a suitable home.
 After all, nobody knows better than they what kind of home will be most suitable for their puppies.
 Finding the right breeder can be the beginning of a lifelong friendship, as while you search for the perfect breeder and puppy, the investment they make in developing their lines and raising their puppies means they are also looking for the perfect forever home and they love to be updated and see their dogs living their best lives.

 Attending shows can be a great starting place to meet breeders who will generally be happy to talk about their dogs and discuss what you are looking for.
 Dogzonline also has an extensive list of Dogs Australia registered breeders with information and contact details, and we encourage you to include this in your research.
 The Border Collie Club can also provide information and guidance as well as listings from our member breeders of available litters.
 We welcome you to join our club and encourage you to ask questions and get involved in club activities.